shainaboover/shainaboover.github.io/_posts/2020-08-27-predicting-loneliness.md

 The data was fairly easy to work with as most values were on a scale of 1-5, with 5 representing 'highly agree' with survey question.
 For an explanation of the survey questions, you can refer to the [<span style="font-size:12pt;">description</span>](https://www.kaggle.com/miroslavsabo/young-people-survey?select=columns.csv) on Kaggle.
 The sections I chose were: HOBBIES & INTERESTS, PHOBIAS, and PERSONALITY TRAITS, VIEWS ON LIFE & OPINIONS.

 I was only interested in those who reported severe feelings of loneliness, so I made the target class binary with 1 representing severe loneliness (those who answered a 4 or 5) and 0 representing all others (average to low levels of loneliness).
 This resulted in imbalanced classes (0 at 74% and 1 at 26%) and I chose precision as my metric.
 I wanted to see how often the models were able to predict severe loneliness.
+With a baseline of only 26%, my models should be able to beat that!

 First, I made some simple models and found which features were most correlated with loneliness.
 I chose to use the top 20 features from a random forest model.
 Intuitively, I can see how many of these features would relate to loneliness in others as well as my own life.
 ![alt text](https://github.com/shainaboover/Loneliness/blob/master/feature_importances.png?raw=true)